jakevandervaate/sitesync/README.md

 # SiteSync

 This is my system for designing and editing basic, static websites.
-It uses a shell script, common HTML headers and footers, and separate "content" files to generate local (demo) and public (deployed) versions of websites.
+It uses a shell script, common HTML headers and footers, and separate "content" files to generate local (build) and public (deployed) versions of websites.

-This script has 2 basic commands, "demo" and "deploy".
+This script has 2 basic commands, "build" and "deploy".
 These scripts act on the different directories provided in this repo.

 ## Directories